AnuragSunil/LGM-GlobalTerrorismEDA/README.md

 ### Year-Specific Analysis:
    - Distribution of attacks in 2007 and comparison with global distribution.

+## Acknowledgements

+This project was completed as part of the internship program at Let's Grow More.
+Special thanks to the Let's Grow More team for their guidance and support.

 ## How to Run

 1. Clone the repository: